 I’m finally getting back in the saddle and feeling more myself, after our big move to Temecula.
-We’ve been here about 6 months now, settled in a bit, made a few new friends, and I’ve regained some energy, happy to say!
+We’ve been here about 6 months now, settled in a bit, made a few friends, and have regained some energy, I’m happy to say!

 What I’ve learned: it’s hard moving with a 2 1/2 year old!
 Hopefully, we’ll stay put for a little while… at least long enough to figure out if Temecula is the place for us.

 The people in our family who have decided that Temecula is their beloved home and THE best place they’ve ever lived, are Gabe and Zoe.
 They love it here.
 In fact, Zoe asks me regularly, if we “can please stay in ‘Mecula forever?”!
 Gabe’s made lots of friends and has freedom here that he didn’t have in San Diego (our La mesa neighborhood was a little questionable).
 His friends come over a lot, so I thought it was time to get his room together and make it something he could be proud of.
 We worked hard and Gabe loves it.